wifinigel/wiperf/mkdocs/docs/probe_install.md

-Title: Probe Installation
+Title: Probe Software Installation
 Authors: Nigel Bowden

-# Probe Installation
+# Probe Software Installation

 This section takes a look at how we install various additional required software packages on to our probe.
 This includes any pre-requisite software packages and the wiperf software itself.